google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 `True` when the weight is less than 5.
 The `&` operator is then used to combine these indices into a single index.

-You might notice that we put parenthesis around each boolean expression.
+You might notice that we put parentheses around each boolean expression.
 This is because the precedence for `&`, `|`, and `~` is higher than `>` and `<` so we must add parenthesis to ensure that the `>` and `<` happen first.
 -->